sellicott/SpotifyMute/README.md

 The script will show the currently playing song, and tell if it has muted Spotify or not.
 It will also display a message if Spotify is paused or closed.

+On windows I highly recommend running the script in PowerShell over command prompt (`cmd`) or Git Bash.
+When running with Git Bash, the script seems to miss adds significantly more often.

 # Installation
 This script requires Python 3, you have to install that first.
 All platforms need SwSpotify, install it with